aquavitae/norman/doc/source/serialise.rst

         The return value is an iterator over ``(uid, record)`` pairs.

-    .. method:: close

-        Close the currently opened file.

-        The default behaviour is to call the file object's *close* method.
-        This method is always called once a file has been opened, even if an exception occurs during writing.

-    .. method:: dump(filename)

-        Write the database to *filename*.

-        *fieldname* is used only to open the file using `open`, so, depending on the implementation could be anything (e.g. a URL) which `open` recognises.
-It could even be omitted entirely if, for example, the serialiser dumps the database as formatted text to stdout.

-    .. method:: finalise
+    .. method:: finalise_read

-        Finalise the file after reading or writing data.
+        Finalise the file after reading data.

-        This is called after the `read` and `write` methods but before `close`, and can be re-implemented to for implementation-specific finalisation.
+        This is called after `run_read` but before `close`, and can be re-implemented to for implementation-specific finalisation.

         The default implementation does nothing.

-    .. method:: getuid(record)
+    .. method:: finalise_write
-        """
-        Return a globally unique value for the record.

-        By default, this returns ``record._uid``.
+        Finalise the file after writing data.

+        This is called after `run_write` but before `close`, and can be re-implemented to for implementation-specific finalisation.

+        The default implementation does nothing.

-        .. seealso:: Table._uid
+    .. method:: initialise_read

+        Prepare the file for reading data.

+        This is called before `run_read` but after `open`, and can be re-implemented to for implementation-specific setup.

+        The default implementation does nothing.

-    .. method:: initialise
+    .. method:: initialise_write

-        Prepare the file for reading or writing data.
+        Prepare the file for writing data.

-        This is called before the `read` and `write` methods but after `open`, and can be re-implemented to for implementation-specific setup.
+        This is called before `run_write` but after `open`, and can be re-implemented to for implementation-specific setup.

         The default implementation does nothing.